eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 <!-- try: -->
     for (p in people)
         if (exists s=p.spouse,
             nonempty inlaws=s.parents)
                     p->inlaws

 ## Products and joins

 A comprehension may have more than one `for` clause.
-This allows us to combine two streams to obtain a stream of values of their cartesian
+This allows us to combine two streams to obtain a stream of the values in their cartesian product:
-product:

 <!-- try:
     class Node(Integer x, Integer y) {